quocbahuynh/hoblemail-core/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve or extend HopMail Core, please open an issue or pull request on [GitHub](https://github.com/quocbahuynh/hopmail-core).
+If you'd like to improve or extend HobleMail Core, please open an issue or pull request on [GitHub](https://github.com/quocbahuynh/hoblemail-core).